-Jacqueline is the award-winning author of Unite or Die: How Thirteen States Became a Nation, Duck for Turkey Day, Sarah Laughs, Benjamin and the Silver Goblet, The Princess and the Ziz, No English, the Zapato Power chapter book series, and other books for young readers.
+Jacqueline Jules award-winning author of the Zapato Power series, the Sofia Martinez series, Unite or Die: How Thirteen States Became a Nation, Duck for Turkey Day, Never Say a Mean Word Again, Feathers for Peacock, and other books for young readers.
 Her books have been recognized by the Sydney Taylor Awards Committee, The New York Public Library, the National Council for Social Studies, the Library of Virginia Cardozo Award for Children’s Literature, and named on state and summer reading lists.
 She has also published poetry and short stories in numerous publications including Highlights for Children, Cricket, Spider, Ladybug, Stories for Children, and Christian Science Monitor.

 Zapato Power: Freddie Ramos Takes Off